Dagic-zewdu/react-native-floating-label-inputs/README.md

 - Using icon

-Set an icon both to the right side (The first icon, which is displayed on the left side of the input field) and left side (The second icon, which is displayed on the left side of the input field)
+Set an icon both to the right side (The first icon, which is displayed on the right side of the input field) and left side (The second icon, which is displayed on the left side of the input field)

 <img src="https://raw.githubusercontent.com/Dagic-zewdu/react-native-floating-label-inputs/feature/examples/WithIcon/photo.jpeg"/>